BootsFaces 1.1.2 is chiefly a maintenance release. But as usual, there are also a couple of improvements.

 The advantage for you is that you can test the release candidate and report bugs you’ve found.
 We believe that the release candidate is stable enough to publish it as the final version.
 Nonetheless, the delay is an opportunity to fix bugs that may have slipped our tests.

 It’s a bit surprising that there so many libraries offering internationalization for Angular applications.
 It’s surprising because there the Angular cookbook describes a well-thought approach to internationalization.
 Unfortunately, ng-xi18n was broken last time I checked, so let’s explore another library today. ngx-translate is a simple but useful library for supporting multiple languages.
-And ngx-translate-extract makes working with ngx-translate even easier by extracting texts to be translated automatically.
+The companion library ngx-translate-extract makes working with ngx-translate even easier by extracting texts to be translated automatically.

 What’s the difference between ng-xi18n and ngx-translate?